-ADL has created anti-bias curriculum guides that provide sequential lessons to help youth in grades K-12 build a strong foundation for analyzing and confronting bias.
-The print book curricula are designed to assist educators and students explore ways to ensure that the principles of respect for diversity, freedom and equity become realities.
+ADL's anti-bias curriculum guides for educators provide standards-aligned sequential lessons to help students in grades K-12 build a strong foundation for analyzing and confronting bias.
+The curriculum guides are designed to help educators and students explore ways to ensure that the principles of respect for diversity, freedom and equity become realities.